 - Plaza supports the aspirations of all employees.
 If you seek a place of employment where you can fulfill your potential and make a difference, we have the right opportunity for you!
 In all positions, from faculty to student services, we seek energetic and enthusiastic applicants who are passionate about helping students achieve their goals in higher education.
 Plaza College is a private, specialized institution that offers educational programs to students who desire challenging careers and a continuation of their formal education.
 The curriculum, tailored to meet the needs of a diverse population, offers students a distinct mix of business, liberal arts, and allied health courses.
 As a teaching and learning College, Plaza is committed to striving for excellence and professionalism in the development of its faculty, students and staff.
 Plaza, rooted in a tradition of excellence, teaches its students the social, ethical and cultural values needed to become respected members of the community.
 Teaching the processes of critical thinking, collaboration, and lifelong learning, Plaza prepares its students to participate and compete in today’s global economy.

-- The teacher population of 41 teachers has grown by 7% over five years.
+- The teacher population of 41 teachers has stayed relatively flat over five years.

 |Plaza College||(NY) Community College Avg.|